Music Auditions and Scholarships

 Non-set players: Prepare two pieces, one snare etude, such as those found in “Portraits in Rhythm” by Anthony J. Cirone, and one piece for a mallet instrument and/or timpani.
 Four mallet playing is desired.
 Sight reading may be requested.

 Prepare three pieces; one by J.S.
 Bach, a piece of contrasting style and a hymn.
+For students who wish to pursue a Bachelor of Music in Music in Worship degree, one selection may be played on the B-3 organ.
+Singing while accompanying is desired, but not required.
 Sight reading may be requested.

-Students who wish to pursue a bachelor of arts in music with a composition concentration must audition on a primary instrument or voice, as articulated above, and submit a portfolio consisting of at least two compositions.
+Students who wish to pursue a Bachelor of Arts in Music with a composition concentration must audition on a primary instrument or voice, as articulated above, and submit a portfolio consisting of at least two contrasting compositions demonstrating a variety of different instrumentation and musical forms.
 Recordings are optional but recommended.
-An on-campus interview is required and should be scheduled individually with Dr. Rebecca Ryan, music recruiter.
+An on-campus interview is required and should be scheduled individually with Dr. Rebecca Ryan.

 Jazz Studies (instrumental)

-Students who wish to pursue a bachelor of art in music with a jazz studies concentration should prepare one classical piece and one jazz transcription.
-Students must also play two one-octave major and minor scales, and solo over a 12-bar blues in F major.
-Sight-reading will be a component of all Jazz Studies auditions.
+Students who wish to pursue a Bachelor of Arts in Music with a jazz studies (instrumental) concentration should prepare one classical piece and one jazz transcription.
+Students must also play two, one-octave major and minor scales, and solo over a 12-bar blues in F major.
+Sight-reading may be requested.

 See set-player audition requirements above.